 Office 365 offers powerful tools that help us collaborate and build long-term memory in our work.
 But depending on how it’s configured, it may remember more than you’d like.
 Be mindful about how you and your organization choose to use it.

-There are some key differences between the privacy and security properties of Microsoft's Business and specific Enterprise editions for Office 365.
-All editions offer basic audit logging for 90 days, except for Enterprise E5, which offers a one year retention period.
+There are some differences between audit logging retention and rulemaking capabilities for Microsoft's Business and Enterprise E3 and E5 editions.
 While Business and Enterprise versions each offer basic eDiscovery features, to export or use eDiscovery holds requires Enterprise E3 or E5.
 The E5 edition also includes “Advanced eDiscovery” with additional analytical tools to help users more easily identify and manage targeted user data.